cse30-fa22/PA5_Part2/README.md

 # PA5_Part2
-PA5 Part2 Starter Files

-Starter files for UCSD CSE30 PA5 Part1 Fall 2022.
+Starter files for UCSD CSE30 PA5 Part2 Fall 2022.

 After you do a git clone, do the following